 Is It Safe To Consume Herbal Tea During Pregnancy?

 Herbal teas are generally considered safe.
+They are usually considered to be a part of alternative medicine or traditional medicine.
+They are often used as natural remedies for various illnesses and conditions.
 But there is not enough scientific evidence to prove their safety or benefits during pregnancy.

 Hence, you should know which herbs can be safe for you during pregnancy, and which ones you should avoid.
 You may try a small sample cup with your doctor’s approval and check if it suits you.